Crisis Intervention Donate Now

 Annette Shine is a retired critical care nurse.
 She has devoted her time to numerous volunteer roles with Moms Demand Action, Be My Eyes, the Kindness Coalition, and in local schools and her church.
 She and her husband Bill have three grown children.
 Annette was motivated to join the Riverside board through her commitment to the goal of behavioral healthcare access for everyone.
 She knows from personal experience the hurdles involved in finding care for a child struggling with mental health, even with the knowledge and resources she and her husband have as medical professionals.
 She and her husband Bill, a cardiologist at Milford Regional Medical Center, live in Shrewsbury.

-Hao Wang is the former Deputy Commissioner of the New York State Office of Mental Health.
-He has worked for more than 20 years managing information technology, data analytics, and information sharing across large organizations including health and hospital systems, universities, and state governments.
+Hao Wang is CEO of VuRoyal, a Massachusetts-based pharmaceutical distributor.
+He has served as Deputy Commissioner of the New York State Office of Mental Health and has worked for more than 20 years managing information technology, data analytics, and information sharing across large organizations including health and hospital systems, universities, and state governments.
 Beginning his career in Massachusetts, he created one of the first health information exchanges in Central Mass.
 Originally from China, Hao received his PhD from MIT and an MPA from Harvard University.
-He lives in Cambridge and commutes to Manhattan during the week.
-An engineer by training, Hao is also a bilingual poet who writes in both Chinese and English.
+He lives in Cambridge and is a bilingual poet who writes in both Chinese and English.